ibm-cloud-docs/dr-automation-powervs/command-reference.md

-Use the {{site.data.keyword.DR_full}} to configure and automate disaster recovery solutions for the virtual servers that are running AIX, IBM i, or Linux(RHEL and SLES) workloads.

 ## Available Commands:
 {: #avalible-cmd}

-## Available Commands

 `api-key`- Manage the API key for the Power DR Automation service instance.
 `event`- View events generated during DR Automation operations such as provisioning, ManageDR creation, image download, virtual server creation, orchestrator cluster creation, and API key updates.